Nationwide review finds patchwork, ‘broken’ systems for resolving open records disputes

 “We can’t have a society in which private citizens have to pay private lawyers to defend the law that the General Assembly enacts, yet that is exactly the case we have here,” he said.

-When Illinois updated its Freedom of Information Act laws in 2010, it was heralded by government watchdog groups as a national model for how states should approach public access policies.
+When Illinois updated its freedom of information law in 2010, it was heralded by government watchdog groups as a national model for how states should approach public access policies.

-The law allows the state’s public access counselor to issue “binding” opinions that can require agencies to turn over documents or follow open meetings rules.
+The law allows the state’s public access counselor to issue “binding” opinions that can require agencies to turn over documents.
 If officials don’t comply, the attorney general can take them to court.
 Civil penalties can reach up to $5,000 per offense.

-It is one of the few state offices with such enforcement powers in transparency disputes.

 That authority saved Ellen Moriarty, of suburban Chicago, around $1,000 in attorney fees after she was denied a copy of a settlement agreement by the Homer Township Trustee’s Office.

-After multiple attempts to mediate the issue, the chief deputy attorney general issued a binding opinion in January requiring the trustees to comply with the request immediately.
+After multiple attempts at mediation, the chief deputy attorney general issued a binding opinion in January requiring that trustees immediately comply.

 “I can’t tell you how happy I am that the attorney general is going to see this through the end,” she said.

-In 2022, she filed a separate complaint after the township wouldn’t provide receipts for what she saw as suspicious activity regarding attorney fees.
+In 2022, she filed a complaint after the township wouldn’t provide receipts for what she saw as suspicious activity regarding attorneys’ fees.

 “I’m just a homeowner in the township who is concerned about how our money’s being spent,” she said.
 “I don’t have dollars to lose just so I could see some records.”

 Kelety reported from Phoenix, Scicchitano from Shamokin, Pennsylvania, and Gerber from Kokomo, Indiana.
-CNHI News reporter Christian Wade contributed from Boston, and Amanda Shavers of The Cullman Times contributed from Hunstville, Alabama.
+Amanda Shavers of The Cullman Times contributed from Hunstville.

 This story is a collaboration between CNHI News and The Associated Press.
 The AP’s support of local democracy coverage receives funding from the William and Flora Hewlett Foundation.
 See more about AP’s democracy initiative here.